1. Where and what would I be teaching?

 - Comprehensive visa sponsorship and assistance in securing necessary work permits – If a visa or work permit is necessary to enter, live, and/or work in the country, WorldTeach will cover fees up to the cost of a visa for a US citizen.
 WorldTeach will also provide detailed instructions about the documentation that each volunteer will need to provide for their corresponding visa and will facilitate the process between volunteers and Immigration whether that process occurs in the US before departure or upon arrival to the country of service.

-- Supplemental overseas medical coverage and emergency evacuation – WorldTeach provides reliable international health insurance coverage for its volunteers, including emergency medical evacuation coverage.
+- Supplemental travel medical insurance – WorldTeach provides reliable international health insurance coverage for its volunteers, including emergency medical evacuation coverage.

 - Field support – WorldTeach employs at least one full-time staff member in each of the countries where it places volunteers.
 Often he or she is a former WorldTeach volunteer who has chosen to remain in the host country.
 The field staff member arranges teaching sites and volunteer housing, visits volunteers at their sites at least once during their time abroad, organizes volunteer trainings and conferences, and troubleshoots any problems that might arise.